Normalizing Flows for Probabilistic Modeling and Inference: Normalizing Flows

-Since the Jacobian determinant is non-zero everywhere, by the \emph{inverse function theorem} \citep[Theorem 9.24]{rudin1976principles} it follows that $F$ is invertible and its inverse is also differentiable.
+Since $\px(\rvx) >0$, the Jacobian determinant is non-zero everywhere.
+Therefore, the inverse of $J_F(\rvx)$ exists, and is equal to the Jacobian of $F^{-1}$, so $F$ is a diffeomorphism.
 Using a change of variables, we can calculate the density of $\rvz$ as follows:

 which implies $\rvz$ is distributed uniformly in the open unit cube $(0, 1)^D$.

 The above argument shows that a flow-based model can express any distribution $\px(\rvx)$ (satisfying the conditions stated above) even if we restrict the base distribution to be uniform in $(0, 1)^D$.
 We can extend this statement to any base distribution $\pu(\rvu)$ (satisfying the same conditions as $\px(\rvx)$) by first transforming $\rvu$ to a uniform $\rvz\in(0, 1)^D$ as an intermediate step.
 In particular, given any $\pu(\rvu)$ that satisfies the above conditions, define $G$ to be the following transformation: